mlund/spheretree/README.md

 and headers for this one).
 The EXE files for the programs will be put in the build folder under either debug or release.

-### UNIX

-To compile the programs in a UNIX-like environment simply go into the directory where you extracted the archive, run the configure script using `./configure` and then build the programs using the command "make".
-The command line programs will be built in the "src" directory.

 ### CMAKE

 In case of modern usage.
 A Cmake version is provided by yixuanzhou@sjtu.edu.cn.